John Sitton

 John Edmund Sitton (born 21 October 1959) is an English former professional footballer and former coach and manager of Leyton Orient.

-He is considered a cult hero for many fans of 90s football, particularly noted for key phrases such as "all I'm sayin' to ya" and "it's come off Brooksy's shins".
-He is said to be a significant inspiration on Portsmouth band 'The Social Contract'.

 Playing and early coaching career

 Sitton's playing career began at youth level at Arsenal and Chelsea.
 He turned down an approach from Crystal Palace before signing professional terms with Chelsea in 1977.
 After making several appearances, Sitton fell out of favour with then-manager Geoff Hurst, and, after turning down an approach from Wimbledon, transferred to Third Division Millwall for £10,000 in February 1980 under George Petchey.
-Sitton enjoyed his time at Millwall but new manager Peter Anderson took an instant dislike to Sitton and sold him to Third Division side Gillingham in September 1981 and spent four seasons there under manager Keith Peacock before being signed by Frank Clark for Fourth Division side Leyton Orient on a free transfer in July 1985 where he was made club captain.
+Sitton enjoyed his time at Millwall but new manager Peter Anderson took an instant dislike to Sitton and sold him to Third Division side Gillingham in September 1981.
+He spent four seasons there under manager Keith Peacock before being signed by Frank Clark for Fourth Division side Leyton Orient on a free transfer in July 1985 where he was made club captain.

-Sitton started to work on his coaching badges in 1988, staffing coaching courses via the London FA at the FA training centre at Lilleshall under the FA Coaching Education Scheme until 1997, alongside such future managers as Alan Pardew and Kenny Jackett.
-At Lilleshall, Sitton coached youth players such as future Tottenham Hotspur and England player Ledley King.
+Sitton started to work on his coaching badges in 1988, staffing coaching courses via the London FA at the FA training centre at Lilleshall under the FA Coaching Education Scheme until 1997.

 In the 1988–89 season, Sitton captained Leyton Orient to promotion to the Third Division through the play-offs, and in all made over 200 appearances for Orient in all competitions.
 After his release in May 1991, he started working for Orient's School of Excellence Academy as a youth coach whilst making a few appearances for Slough Town in the Conference.
 By the end of his playing career, Sitton played in all of the top five divisions of English football.